 Malla Nunn is the author of the Detective Sergeant Emmanuel Cooper novels set in 1950s South Africa.
-A Beautiful Place to Die, Let the Dead Lie and Blessed Are the Dead [Silent Valley] have, between them, received two Edgar Award nominations, a RUSA Award for Best Mystery Novel and a Davitt Award for best crime novel by an Australian author.
-Blessed Are the Dead [Silent Valley], a 2013 Publishers’ Weekly Top Ten Summer Crime Read, was shortlisted for an Anthony Award and a Ned Kelly Award.
-Present Darkness, the fourth book in the series, was published to international acclaim in 2014.
-Malla lives and works in Sydney.
+A Beautiful Place to Die, Let the Dead Lie and Blessed Are the Dead have, between them, received two Edgar Award nominations, a RUSA Award for Best Mystery Novel and a Davitt Award for best crime novel by an Australian author.
+Blessed Are the Dead, a 2013 Publishers’ Weekly Top Ten Summer Crime Read, was shortlisted for an Anthony Award and a Ned Kelly Award.
+Present Darkness, the fourth and final book in the series, was published to international acclaim in 2014.
+Born in Swaziland, Malla lives and works in Sydney.

 Number of Pagesapprox 288 pages